 Str. Ștefan cel Mare, nr.
 125, sat Ciofliceni, comuna Snagov

-Country Spa Retreat is a complete wellness centre that promises to help you relax and find your physical and emotional balance.
+Country Spa Retreat is a complete wellness center that promises to help you relax and find your physical and emotional balance.

 The Spa is located right next to Snagov lake and in close proximity to the Snagov forest.
 The location is easily accessible from Bucharest but promises a calm and discrete atmosphere.

-They offer individual relax programs, romantic and detox escapes and teambuilding retreats.
+They offer individual relaxation programs, romantic and detox escapes, and teambuilding retreats.

 sat Nuci, jud.
 Ilfov